mcknightlabs/rtmup/_posts/goal/2016-01-22-filmphotography.md

 1. After you <a href="https://www.youtube.com/watch?v=Q4NIiXb6dQ4">load a new roll</a>, set the ASA number on your camera to match the speed of your film – e.g. if the film speed is 400, set the ASA to 400.
 The ASA tells you how sensitive the film is to light.
 Low speeds – e.g. 50 and 100 – are great for bright days outside.
 High speeds – e.g. 800 – are great for low light environments.
 Also keep in mind that higher speed films will be more contrasty than lower ones.

 2. Set your shutter no lower than 1/125th of a second, unless you plan to use a tripod.
 Otherwise, you'll get motion blur from the camera shaking.
-I usually keep mine at 1/125th, unless I'm shooting fast action – then I usually step up to 1/250 or 1/500.
+I usually keep mine at 1/125th, unless I'm shooting fast action – then I step up to 1/250 or 1/500.

-3. Each time you take a shot, check the light meter in the viewfinder for the recommended F stop.
+3. Each time you take a shot, check the light meter in the viewfinder for the recommended f-stop.

 4. When you focus, remember that the dial is set in increments of meters.
 If you are unsure about the focus in the viewfinder, you can always look at the dial number and see if the subject is about that distance away.